Transition metal thiosulfate complex

 A transition metal thiosulfate complex is a coordination complex containing one or more thiosulfate ligands.
 Thiosulfate occurs in nature and is used industrially, so its interactions with metal ions are of some practical interest.

+Examples

-Three binding modes are common: monodentate (κ1-), O,S-bidentate (κ2-),and bridging (μ-).
-Typically, thiosulfate complexes are prepared from thiosulfate salts.
+Thiosulfate is a potent ligand for soft metal ions.
+A typical complex is [Pd(S2O3)2(ethylenediamine)](2-), which features a pair of S-bonded thiosulfate ligands.
+Simple aquo and ammine complexes are also known.
+Three binding modes are common: monodentate (κ1-), O,S-bidentate (κ2-), and bridging (μ-).

+Linkage isomerism (O vs S) has been observed in [Co(NH3)5(S2O3)]+.

+Preparation

+Typically, thiosulfate complexes are prepared from thiosulfate salts by displacement of aquo or chloro ligands.
 In some cases, they arise by oxidation of polysulfido complexes, or by binding of sulfur trioxide to sulfido ligands.

 Applications

+Photography

 Silver-thiosulfate complexes are produced by common photographic fixers.
-By dissolving silver halides the fixer stabilises the image.
+By dissolving silver halides, the fixer stabilises the image.
 The dissolution process entails reactions involving the formation of 1:2 and 1:3 complexes (X = halide): Fixation involves these chemical reactions (X = halide, typically Br−):